 Minorities and Philosophy Conference

-We will be hosting our 13th annual Minorities and Philosophy Graduate Conference virtually in Spring 2021.
-More information to come!
+The Minorities and Philosophy FSU Chapter will be hosting our 13th annual Minorities and Philosophy Graduate Conference virtually during the weekend of March 26-27.

 Past keynotes include Ann Cudd, Charles Mills, Lisa Miracchi, Kate Norlock, and Marina Oshana.